The Living New Deal: History

-The Living New Deal began as an idea for a book by Dr. Gray Brechin in 2002, but the concept quickly proved too ambitious for a single researcher.
-A research project directed by Professor Richard Walker was launched as the California Living New Deal in 2007, sponsored by the Institute for Research on Labor and Employment at the University of California, Berkeley, and the California Historical Society, with support from the Columbia Foundation (no longer extant).
+The Living New Deal began as an idea for a book by Gray Brechin in 2002, but the concept quickly proved too ambitious for a single researcher.
+A research project directed by Richard Walker was launched as the California Living New Deal in 2007, sponsored by the Institute for Research on Labor and Employment at the University of California, Berkeley, and the California Historical Society, with support from the Columbia Foundation.

 In 2010, the project moved to the Department of Geography at UC Berkeley and became national in scope.
-In 2012, the Living New Deal hired its first Project Manager and began to assemble a part-time staff to complement its volunteers.
-Over time, the staff has grown, adding a Communications Director (2013), Project Historian (2014), Development Director (2019), and Assistant Director (2023), as well as a New York City chapter Director (2018).
-The number of National Associates began to increase, as well, reaching 40 by 2015 and hitting 55 by 2022, with the help of a volunteer coordinator added to staff in 2019.
+In 2012, the Living New Deal hired its first project manager and began to assemble a part-time staff to complement its volunteers.
+Over time, the staff has grown, adding a communications director, project historian, development director, and assistant director, as well as a New York City chapter director.
+The number of national associates increased as well, reaching 55 by 2022, with the help of a volunteer coordinator added to staff in 2019.

-The year 2011 was also a turning point for the online presentation of the Living New Deal, based on a new website design using the Wordpress platform and a new national map format using Google Maps.
-A permanent webmaster was added to the staff by 2013.
-The number of New Deal sites mapped expanded rapidly over the next decade, reaching 5,000 in 2013, 10,000 in 2015, 15,000 in 2018 and 17,000 in 2022.
+The year 2011 was also a turning point for the online presentation of the Living New Deal, with a permanent webmaster added to the staff by 2013.
+The number of New Deal sites mapped expanded rapidly over the next decade, from 5,000 in 2013 to 17,000 in 2022.

 The Living New Deal has undertaken many new projects over the years.
 It published the first print map and guide to a major city in 2014 (San Francisco), followed by New York City (2017) and Washington, D.C.
 (2021); a major effort to map New Deal Los Angeles began in 2022.
 A New York City chapter was launched in 2018 and a teaching project in DC schools in 2022, which led to the a national teaching project in 2023.
-A project on Preserving New Deal Art also commenced in 2023.
+A project on preserving New Deal art also commenced in 2023.

 The Living New Deal website topped a million annual visits by 2018, two million by 2020 and three million by 2022.
 The volume of traffic and material included in the website led to a complete overhaul of the website, which went public in 2023.
-The platform for the national online map switched from Google Maps to Mapbox in 2020 and has been upgraded over succeeding years.

 A full narrative history of the Living New Deal project can be found on the website.